-While long-term solutions are needed, in coming weeks, carefully opening existing spaces will be the top priority.
-Businesses that want to reopen offices are considering everything from bringing groups of workers back in rotations, enhanced cleaning efforts to new ways to use kitchen and amenity spaces as well as office-wide physical distancing measures.
+While long-term solutions are needed, carefully re-opening existing spaces is the top priority.
+At various stages, businesses that want to reopen will considering everything from bringing groups of workers back in rotations, enhanced cleaning efforts to new ways to use kitchen and amenity spaces as well as office-wide physical distancing measures.

 “Workspace utilization at DPR has never really been your standard 'space-centric focused' space planning.
 We've always been focused on human-centric metrics.
 Collaboration thrives in open office environments,” says Scott Sass, who acts as DPR’s national special services group (SSG) leader.
 “This pandemic has allowed us to reimagine the workplace and find new ways to satisfy the needs of our people.
 We're discussing new ways to enhance already human-focused design strategies that will ensure the highest levels of collaboration and safety in workplaces.”

-Temporary safety measures are likely at the start, but customers looking for more permanent solutions will want to make adjustments to existing spaces without disrupting day-to-day operations.
-DPR’s SSG group and its corps of self-perform workers have some ideas in mind to consider.
+Temporary safety measures are likely at first, but customers looking for more permanent solutions will want to make adjustments to existing spaces without disrupting day-to-day operations.
+DPR’s SSG group and its corps of self-perform workers have some ideas to consider.